simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 ./pod rm
 ```

-The above is a simple and quick way to create a pod.
-And could be all we need to do if we just want to use an existing image and run it.
+The above is a simple and quick way to create a Pod.
+That could be all we need to do if we just want to use an existing image and run it.

-However, we want to see how to develop an application living inside a pod, that's what we are looking at next.
+However, we want to see how to develop an application living inside a Pod, that's what we are looking at next.

 ### Pods in development

-We will see how to create a pod which we also want to work with in development mode when developing our application locally.
+In this section, we will see how to create a pod which we also want to work with in development mode.
+With that, we are going to be able develop and test our application locally.

-When developing a website, one can use many different backend servers and build technologies, be it nginx, hugo, expressjs, jekyll, Make, webpack, etc.
+When developing a website, for instance, one can use many different backend servers and technologies, be it [_NGINX_](https://www.nginx.com/), [_Hugo_](https://gohugo.io/), [_Express_](https://expressjs.com/), [_Jekyll_](https://jekyllrb.com/), [_Make_](https://www.gnu.org/software/make/), [_webpack_](https://webpack.js.org/), etc.

-It is often the case that developers run their projects without using containers when in development mode, but when using Simplenetes it is very straight forward to always run in containers.
+It is often the case that developers run their projects without using containers when in development mode, but when using **Simplenetes** it is very straight forward to always run in containers.
 In this way, development resembles production environment more closely and you can have all your microservices available.

-Simplenetes has a simple way of separating between processes such as _development_ and _production_ mode for when working with pods by using a basic text _preprocessor_, as we will see in the _pod.yaml_ below.
+_Simplenetes_ has a simple way of separating between processes such as _development_ and _production_ mode for when working with Pods by using a basic text _preprocessor_, as we will see in the _pod.yaml_ below.

-Create a new pod dir:
+Create a new Pod directory:
 ```sh
 mkdir mypod2
 cd mypod2
 ```

-This is our pod YAML.
-Copy it and save it as _pod.yaml_ inside your new pod dir.
+This is our Pod _YAML_.
+Copy it and save it as _pod.yaml_ inside your newly created Pod directory.

 ```yaml
 api: 1.0.0-beta2